-- If you are a qualified student at an area high school which has entered into an agreement with L&C to offer credit partnership courses, you may enroll in these courses. - If the partnership course is English or mathematics you will need to have the appropriate GPA or have an appropriate ACT or SAT score in English, reading, and/or mathematics.
+- If you are a qualified student at an area high school which has entered into an agreement with L&C to offer high school partnership courses, you may enroll in these courses. - If the high school partnership course is English or mathematics you will need to have an appropriate GPA or have an appropriate ACT or SAT score in English, reading, and/or mathematics. - All students who seek enrollment in high school partnership courses will need to have the appropriate GPA or have an appropriate ACT or SAT score in reading to be eligible for enrollment.
+The only exceptions are for the following courses: CDEV 130, DRFT 131, JOBS 132, JOBS 133, MACH 203, OTEC 119, and WELD 131. - High school partnership courses are taught at the high school by qualified high school faculty during the regular school day.

-- All students who seek enrollment in partnership courses will need to have the appropriate GPA or have an appropriate ACT or SAT score in reading to be eligible for enrollment.
-The only exceptions are for the following courses: CDEV 130, DRFT 131, JOBS 132, JOBS 133, MACH 203, OTEC 119, and WELD 131. - Credit partnership courses are taught at the high schools or the College during the regular school day (traditional) or by L&C's on-line courses. - L&C provides high school seniors the opportunity to take a partnership course over the Internet (on-line course) and earn college credit while completing requirements for their high school diploma. - Prospective on-line students must meet all prerequisites prior to meeting eligibility requirements for any online courses. - For further information about these high school partnership courses, call the office of the Director of High School Partnership and Community Education at 618-468-5050.
+• For further information about high school partnership courses, call the office of the Director of High School Partnership and Community Education at 618-468-5050.